How many MP3s or photos can I put on my flash drive?

 Ultimately, how many songs you can fit will depend on your preference of sound quality of the MP3s.
 Lower bit rate will result in lower sound quality, but more songs on the flash drive, whereas a higher bit rate will result in higher sound quality but fewer songs on the flash drive.

 Picture (e.g., JPEG and GIF) sizes

 A camera can take a picture in many different file sizes, depending on the quality of the picture and the type of camera that is being used.
 Therefore, the quantity of pictures a flash drive can store can vary depending on the size of each picture.

 Generally speaking, most cameras take pictures that are around 3 MB in size.
-A cell phone camera will typically take a 2-3 MB picture at its highest setting, and an SLR camera taking photos in the RAW format can be as large as 10 MB.
+A cell phone camera will usually take a 2-3 MB picture at its highest setting, and an SLR camera taking photos in the RAW format can be as large as 10 MB.

 - How much is 1 byte, kilobyte, megabyte, gigabyte, etc.?